Questions and Answers

 I am a SJSU student taking courses at Moss Landing.
 Can I access services at Counseling and Psychological Services?

 Yes!
 As students of San Jose State University, you are eligible to receive all of our services.
-As we operate remotely, our services are more accessible to students at satellite campuses.
+As we also operate remotely, our services are more accessible to students at satellite campuses.

 My partner is not a student at SJSU.
 Can they receive counseling from CAPS?